What if 1 second of a transaction process is too long? You can tune your queries. But what if it’s not enough, can you still step up your game?

 Now you can add memory-optimized tables.

-3. Create Tables as Usual + 2 More Options
+Create In Memory Table + 2 More Options

 Create your memory-optimized tables using CREATE TABLE with MEMORY_OPTIMIZED and DURABILITY settings.